dawidejdeholm/dj_graph/README.md

 # DJ GRAPH NETWORK
-PyTorch development for Master Thesis
+PyTorch development for Master Thesis.

+THIS IS EARLY ALPHA.
+ALL CODE SHOULD WORK, BUT NOT FULLY COMMENTED.
+Download Bimanual dataset from their website.

 # PyTorch Geometric installation
 https://github.com/rusty1s/pytorch_geometric#installation